jrandj/redhat/README.md

 1. Handling task failure

 	* By default, Ansible stops executing tasks on a host when a task fails on that host.
 You can use the `ignore_errors` option to continue despite the failure.
 This directive only works when the task can run and returns a value of 'failed'.
+For example, the condition `when: response.failed` is used to trigger if the registered variable `response` has returned a failure.

 	* Ansible lets you define what "failure" means in each task using the `failed_when` conditional.
 This is commonly used on registered variables:
 		```yaml